-When taken as a stand-alone course, applicants must provide documentation of healthcare field work experience, or a transcript showing the candidate has taken medical terminology, anatomy and physiology or human biology courses at a post-secondary institution, or proof that the applicant has graduated from a healthcare program.
+When taken as a stand-alone course, applicants must provide documentation of healthcare field work experience, or transcripts’ showing the candidate has taken medical terminology or anatomy and physiology/human biology courses at a post-secondary institution, or proof that the applicant has graduated from a healthcare program.
 Documentation of work experience can be in the form of a letter from his or her immediate supervisor on business letterhead documenting his or her experience working in the medical field.
 Documentation of the education maybe in the form of a valid diploma, or higher earned degree, transcript, or other acceptable official documentation which confirms that the applicant meets or exceeds the minimum level of academic training in medical terminology and human anatomy.
 Please send documentation to firstname.lastname@example.org.

 All topics explored in this course prepare learners for the Certified Electrocardiography Technician (CET) certification examination offered through the National Healthcareer Association (NHA), as well as for Basic Life Support (BLS) for Healthcare Providers certification through the American Heart Association.

 The following costs are included in the fee for the Medical Emergencies and Electrocardiography course: